mrnotsoevil/Black-Lagoon-Altis-Life/README.md

 Disable safety features if necessary!

+!!!
+Check if you have only ONE pbo file in a folder!
+They will load BOTH and WILL create errors! !!!

 --- DYNPERMS ---

 DynPerms is an extension to Perms (Group Manager), allowing to add dynamically created groups by using the database (Normal perms are in the script).